statsig-io/docs/docs/integrations/triggers/datadog.md

 ### Creating a Trigger

-1. On Statsig console, navigate to the [integrations](https:://console.statsig.com/integrations) tab.
+1. On the Statsig console, navigate to the [integrations](https://console.statsig.com/integrations) tab.
 2. Find and open **Datadog** -> **Triggers**.
-3. Specify the target gate and action, then click **Create**
+3. Specify the target gate and action, then click **Create**.
 ![Image](https://user-images.githubusercontent.com/111380336/216156433-a41461d7-349b-446a-a089-610e57917824.png)

 ### Connecting to Datadog

 1. Copy the trigger URL generated from the previous step.
 2. In Datadog, create a new [Webhook](https://app.datadoghq.com/integrations/webhooks) using that URL.
 (You do not need to make any changes to the payload)
 ![Image](https://user-images.githubusercontent.com/111380336/216156415-2b170a22-71ea-48af-9db9-dc3f76a357a4.png)